Mama Living Abroad

 Tried this recipe?
 Tag@mamalivingabroad

 I love hearing from you!
-If you’ve tried this Passover Chocolate Chip Cookies recipe, then please rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Kosher for Passover Chocolate Chip Cookies recipe, then please rate the recipe and let me know how you got on in the comments below.
 Your email address will not be published.

 11 comments